-How to Cure Jock Itch or Sweat Rash: Simple Home Remedies
+Simple Home Remedies to Cure Jock Itch or Sweat Rash

 What Is Jock Itch or Sweat Rash?

-Jock itch or sweat rash can develop in any area where your skin rubs against itself, resulting in chafing.
-This can occur in many places, but it is most commonly seen between the upper thighs, the groin, under boobs, between folds in the skin if you are overweight, under armpits and between butt cheeks.
-The area will not usually be exposed to the air much, and it will become red, sore, itchy and uncomfortable.
-Sometimes the rash is raised a little and has white areas too.
+Jock itch, or sweat rash, can develop in any area where your skin rubs against itself, resulting in chafing.
+This can occur in many places, but it most commonly occurs between the upper thighs, the groin, under the breasts, between folds in the skin if you are overweight, under the armpits, and between the butt cheeks.
+The affected areas tend not to be exposed to much air, and they often become red, sore, itchy, and uncomfortable.
+Sometimes the rash is raised a little and may have white areas, too.

-Jock itch is medically known as tinea cruris, a fungus which loves dark, warm, moist places.
+Jock itch is medically known as tinea cruris, a fungus that loves dark, warm, moist places.
 It is a similar fungus as ringworm and athlete's foot.

 What does jock itch look like?